Dr Maria Montessori

-As a scientist she needed a chance to test her ideas, so she began work with 50 poor and illiterate two to six year olds.
-With these children she was able to combine a child-centred approach to education with the materials and methods she has tried with the retarded children.
-The results that soon followed were so surprising that working for children soon became her life’s work.
+As a scientist, she needed a chance to test her ideas, so she began work with 50 poor and illiterate two to six year olds.
+With these children, she combined a child-centred approach to education with the materials and methods she had tried with the retarded children.
+The results that followed were so surprising that working for children soon became her life’s work.

-Her work in San Lorenzo clarified for Dr Montessori that education was not so much about handing on knowledge, but that children constructed their own knowledge from experiences in the world.
+Her work in San Lorenzo clarified for Dr Montessori that education was not so much about handing on knowledge but that children constructed their own knowledge fro

 The Spread of Montessori

-A second Casa dei Bambini opened in San Lorenzo on April 7, 1908 and a third in Milan on October 18, 1908.
+A second Casa dei Bambini opened in San Lorenzo on April 7, 1908, and a third in Milan on October 18, 1908.
 International fame and recognition now came quickly.
-Visitors from many parts of the world came to see the successful and stimulating teaching and learning taking place in the Children’s Houses.
+Visitors from many parts of the world came to see the successful and stimulating teaching and learning in the Children’s Houses.